 How bad has the fighting been?

 Hundreds of thousands of Syrians have died.
 In the city of Aleppo alone, anywhere from 250,000 to 270,000 people have been killed, according to humanitarian organizations and United Nation estimates.
-One monitoring group says the number is closer to 470,000 dead.
 The U.N. stopped counting casualties in August of 2015.

 Nearly 5 million people have fled the country, many of them women and children.
 They have tried to relocate in Turkey, Jordan, Lebanon and other Western countries, including the United States.
 The U.N. says 6.5 million people are internally displaced, meaning they are trying to find a safe haven from the fighting inside Syria, itself.